life-itself/web3/notes/fintech-incrementalism-and-responsible-innovation.md

 In this episode, Rufus and Stephen  explore an argument for blockchain and crypto that they term “fintech incrementalism”.

-This position assumes the capitalist notion that greater [financialization](../claims/is-hyperfinancialization.md) is an engine for progress, and claims that blockchain can be a vehicle for this increase in financialization through the development of more complex, [blockchain](../concepts/blockchain.md) based [financial products](../concepts/financial-asset.md) – and the added market efficiency which will result.
-This ranges from better payment rails i.e. a better visa, stripe etc, to more efficient clearings systems, to full-scale innovation in financial engineering.
+This position assumes the capitalist notion that greater [financialization](../claims/is-hyperfinancialization.md) is an engine for progress, and claims that blockchain can be a vehicle for this increase in financialization through the development of more complex, [blockchain](../concepts/blockchain.md)-based [financial products](../concepts/financial-asset.md) – and the added market efficiency which will result.
+This ranges from better payment rails i.e. a better Visa, Stripe etc, to more efficient clearing systems, to full-scale innovation in financial engineering.

-The political imaginaries of this position are more efficient markets and more bespoke and customized financial products to buy.
+The political imaginaries of this position are: more efficient markets and more bespoke and customized financial products to buy.
 [Capitalism](../concepts/capitalism.md) is net positive in the world, and a fairer, more efficient and transparent economy benefits everyone.

 Rufus and Stephen 'steel man' the “fintech incrementalism” position, identifying 7 key claims, before then conducting an analysis of the position.